Storyline 360 Accessibility Conformance Report

 Supports

-Storyline 360 doesn’t log learners out of a course after a period of inactivity, but your learning management system (LMS) might.
-Enable the resume feature in Storyline 360 so learners can pick up where they left off.
+Storyline 360 does not log learners out after a period of inactivity.
+If an LMS requires re-authentication, authors can enable the resume feature so learners can continue where they left off.

 2.2.6 Timeouts (Level AAA 2.1 and 2.2)